Ssam-G/job-application-tracker/README.md

 # Job Application Tracker
-A simple job application tracker with basic UI and clean, safe code.
+A lightweight job application tracker built with Flask and SQLite.
+It allows users to record, update, and manage job applications through a simple web interface, with a focus on clean structure and safe backend logic.

+This project was built to practise full-stack fundamentals: routing, form handling, validation, database operations, and templating.

 ---

 ## Features
-- Add company details, job details and application links.
+- Add job applications with company name, role, date applied, and optional link
-- Set status based on the current stage of the application.
+- Automatically sets application status to Applied on creation
-- Track details such as date applied.
+- Edit existing applications, including status updates
+- Delete applications with confirmation
+- Validates input and restricts status values to predefined states
+- Clean separation between list view and edit view

 ---